What is Contested Divorce?

 However, if the post-trial motion is not granted, the final route is to file an appeal within 30 days of the final order or the denied post-trial motion.
 Once oral arguments are presented by each spouse’s legal representation, the court will make its ultimate decision.
 At that point, the case will either be reversed and go back to court, or it can be affirmed, reaching its end.

-Our contested divorce Utah is handled on an hourly basis.
-A retainer, or down payment on the attorney’s fee is generally required.
+Our contested divorce attorney near Salt Lake City, Utah handles cases on an hourly basis.
+A retainer, or down payment is generally required.
 Contested divorces can be costly, so please be aware of this at the outset.
 While we do everything we reasonably can to avoid adding to your costs, there are many things your attorney must do to properly represent you, many of which things you are not aware of as they take place.
 You will receive a regular, periodic bill setting forth the status of your account.
 Should you not receive one please ask for one from your attorney.

 A contested divorce takes place when the two spouses are unable to come to an agreement on one or more issues surrounding their divorce.
 This might include child custody, division of property, division of assets, or more.
 If the spouses agree on everything and do not need the court to divide assets or make determinations about spousal or child support or custody, then it is an uncontested divorce.
 An uncontested divorce generally proceeds more quickly through the system, is less complicated, and there is less of a financial burden.